3MAH-Team-old/smartplus/README.md

 a - Use the SMART+ solver.

-In a work folder, copy all necessary files from the folder "exec".
+Copy all necessary files from the folder "exec" to your a work folder.
-Edit configuration files to define your simulation ("path.txt", "material.dat", ... ).
+Edit configuration files to define your simulation ("path.txt", "material.dat" and others if necessary ).
 Solve the problem executing "./solver" in a terminal (Linux and MacOS).

 b - Use SMART+ Umat for Abaqus.